Does your young child

 My kids studied at Pentagon MMA for several years each.
 Vivek and the other instructors taught them how to defend themselves, how to defuse tense situations, how to stick up for kids being bullied, how to conduct themselves with maturity and respect for others, and how to be mentally and physically tough.
 All of these lessons transferred to their lives outside of MMA.
 They are respectful, confident, and mature young people now.
 In addition to being proficient at MMA, the mental and physical rigor and determination they learned at Pentagon has been critical in one of them transitioning to collegiate athletics and the other on the way to doing so.
 The discipline and focus have also led to high GPAs and a drive to succeed.
 I can't recommend Pentagon MMA highly enough.
 It's been central to the successful development of my kids.

-Both In-Person and Virtual Classes now available.
+In-Person Classes now available.
 Secure your spot and get started today with our EXCLUSIVE trial program offer!

 Yes, it can.
 We help children learn the importance of emotional control and respect for others.
 These are lessons that will help them in the classroom, too.